rathneesh06/abhiyaan-app/README.md

 If no player in the team has the ball:

  The teams approach should be a mixture of Unit-centered and Neighbor referenced scheme of formation control.

+ __Subtask B__:

+# TASK 4

+__Let us crack the pixelated mystaery__

+Firsstly I have found the zooming velocity accelerations , path of the blue ball in here